Recommendations

 Many people have low levels of vitamin D, but few have seriously low levels.
 Most of us don’t need a vitamin D test.
 We just need to make simple changes so we get enough vitamin D. We need to get a little more sun and follow the other advice found below.

 Even if you are at risk for other diseases, like diabetes and heart disease, a vitamin D test isn’t usually helpful.
 The test results are unlikely to change the advice from your health care provider.
 It is much more important for you to make lifestyle changes first—to stop smoking, aim for a healthy weight and be physically active.
 And, like most other Canadians, you should try to get enough vitamin D from sun and foods.
-And talk to your health care provider about supplements.

 Getting tests that you don’t need often leads to treatments you don’t need, or treatments that can even be harmful.
-For example, if you take too much vitamin D, it can damage your kidneys and other organs.
+For example, recent studies show that taking vitamin D supplements doesn’t provide any health benefits, including preventing bone fractures, for most adults.

 Talk to your health care provider about your risks.
-Here are some conditions where you might need a Vitamin D test:
+Here are some conditions where you might need a vitamin D test:

-If your health care provider needs to keep track of your Vitamin D, make sure the same test is used each time.
+If your health care provider needs to keep track of your vitamin D, make sure the same test is used each time.
 Ask your health care provider which tests are best.

 The recommended dietary allowance (RDA) per day is 400 IU (10 mcg) for children